Our Response to Conflict – Feel

 A collection of testimonials by people who lived through the atomic bombing of Nagasaki on 9th August 1945, three days after the bombing of Hiroshima.
 The experiences recorded are not just those of Japanese people, but also of Korean and Dutch prisoners who were in Nagasaki when the bomb fell.

-Library classification: Xj NAG – check it’s available here.
+Library classification: Xj NAG (Hiroshima & Nagasaki) – check it’s available here.

 Forced Out: The Agony of the Refugee in Our Time.
 By Carole Kismaric and William Shawcross (1989)